KJJones13/flashcards-starter/README.md

 Run the command in your terminal `npm run lint` to run the linter on your JavaScript code.
 There will be errors and warnings right from the start in this starter kit - the linter is still running successfully.

 Your linter will look at the JavaScript files you have within the `src` directory and the `test` directory.

 ---

+## Things That Held Me Back In This Project

+In the last two weeks I have had two friends pass away, which one of the funerals was this week.
+Also my house was broken into trashed and robbed.
+I have also been waiting over a month to get glasses from the VA and they still have not even set me up with an appointment yet.
+This is not the kind of work that I am happy to turn in.

+## Positive takeaways

+I learned how to write test for TDD.
+I got a lot accomplished in the small amount of time I had to dedicate to this project.
+I got exposed to using a linter.